White House is split over how to vaccinate the world

 “The people whose job it is to protect the property of U.S. businesses are up in arms that it’s a bad idea,” said one official involved in the patent discussions who spoke on the condition of anonymity.
 “The people whose job is to defeat the pandemic are much more receptive to it.”

-The growing pressure over patent protections has emerged as an early test of Tai, the new U.S. trade representative, who is expected to soon make a recommendation to the White House about whether to support waiving some of the requirements overseen by the World Trade Organization’s Council for Trade-Related Aspects of Intellectual Property Rights, or TRIPS.
+The growing pressure over patent protections has emerged as an early test for Tai, the new U.S. trade representative, who is expected to soon make a recommendation to the White House about whether to support waiving some of the requirements overseen by the World Trade Organization’s Council for Trade-Related Aspects of Intellectual Property Rights, or TRIPS.

 Tai told a World Trade Organization virtual conference this month that “the highest standards of courage and sacrifice are demanded of us in times of crisis.
 The same needs to be demanded of industry” — a comment widely interpreted as a signal that drugmakers should brace for a waiver recommendation.

-But officials familiar with Tai’s thinking said the trade representative was committed to hearing all sides, noting she held conversations this week with leaders of companies that hold patents on vaccines as well as with experts like Gates.
-Tai also is exploring whether there might be ways to boost global vaccine production without waiving the requirements altogether, such as by having member nations use emergency powers to produce patent-protected products.
+But officials familiar with Tai’s thinking said the trade representative was committed to hearing all sides, noting that she held conversations this week with leaders of companies that hold patents on vaccines as well as with experts like Gates.
+Tai also is exploring whether there might be ways to boost global vaccine production without waiving the requirements altogether, such as by having WTO member nations use emergency powers to produce patent-protected products.

-Some of the health officials who helped develop coronavirus vaccines being deployed across the United States have argued that more can be done to speed vaccine production.
+Some of the health officials who helped develop the coronavirus vaccines being deployed across the United States have argued that more can be done to speed vaccine production.
 Barney Graham, deputy director at the Vaccine Research Center at the National Institutes of Health, said the U.S. government has “some leverage,” having developed some of the technology used in Moderna’s vaccine.

-“I think everyone is in agreement that working as fast as we can to provide vaccines for the world is in the best interests of everyone since we are all in this together, and the faster we vaccinate the less likely new variants will emerge,” Graham said.
+“I think everyone is in agreement that working as fast as we can to provide vaccines for the world is in the best interests of everyone since we are all in this together, and the faster we vaccinate, the less likely new variants will emerge,” Graham said.

 ‘A wake-up call’

-Drug-industry leaders share that assessment but contend they’ve taken appropriate steps to vaccinate the world, pointing to arrangements with Covax, an initiative set up to distribute billions of coronavirus vaccines globally.
+Drug industry leaders share that assessment but contend that they’ve taken appropriate steps to vaccinate the world, pointing to arrangements with Covax, an initiative set up to distribute billions of coronavirus vaccines globally.
 The administration’s priority, they say, should be to help source supplies to make the vaccines, which can have hundreds of proprietary components.

 “One of our biggest challenges is, simply, the access to some of the critical raw materials that we need,” said PhRMA’s McDonald Pritchett, noting that phospholipids, one key ingredient in the mRNA vaccines, are produced by just four manufacturers, including one that is attempting to ramp up its production about 100-fold since last year.
 “We need to identify additional ways to further expand capacity.”